Newgrange - Guest Photographs I

 Archaeologists classified Newgrange as a passage tomb, however Newgrange is now recognised to be much more than a passage tomb.
 Ancient Temple is a more fitting classification, a place of astrological, spiritual, religious and ceremonial importance.

 The passage and chamber is aligned with the rising sun on the mornings around the winter solstice.
-It is the best know monument within the Brú na Bóinne complex, alongside the similar passage tomb mounds of Knowth and Dowth, and as such is a part of the Brú na Bóinne UNESCO World Heritage Site.
+It is the best known monument within the Brú na Bóinne complex, alongside the similar passage tomb mounds of Knowth and Dowth, and as such is a part of the Brú na Bóinne UNESCO World Heritage Site.
 Newgrange also shares many similarities with other passage tombs in Western Europe, such as Gavrinis in Brittany, Maeshowe in Orkney and Bryn Celli Ddu in Wales.

 After its initial use, Newgrange was sealed and it remained so until the passage and chamber were rediscovered in 1699.
 In the 1970s, the front of the monument was reconstructed.